karanpratapsingh/system-design/README.md

 **Chat Service**

-The chat service will use WebSockets and establish connections with the client to handle chat and group message-related functionality.
-We can also use cache to keep track of all the active connections sort of like sessions which will help us determine if the user is online or not.
+The chat service will use WebSockets to establish connections with the client to handle chat and group message-related functionality.
+We can also use cache to keep track of all the active connections, sort of like sessions which will help us determine if the user is online or not.

 **Notification Service**